-GRADUATE FACULTY: Nowik, Acting Department Chairman.
-Andreasen, Dirksen, Giese, Green, Hackamack, Kendall, Kennedy, Lane, Novak, Pecenka, Plumlee, Rifai, Sims.
+GRADUATE FACULTY: Nowik, acting department chairman.
+Andreasen, Dirksen, Giese, Green, Hackamack, Kendall, Kennedy, Lane, Novak, Pecenka, Plumlee, Rifai, Sims

-428. Advanced Production Management (3)
+428. ADVANCED PRODUCTION MANAGEMENT (3).
 Issues and problems in production management at the corporation level; emphasis on specific cases and supporting investigations.
 Prerequisite: Mgt.
 327 or consent of instructor.

-429. Manufacturing Applications and Controls (3)
+429. MANULACTURING APPLICATIONS AND CONTROLS (3).
 Integration of the characteristics and requirements of process, product, and operation into a total production system.
-Pre-requisite: 6 hours in management science, including Mgt.
+Prerequisite: 6 hours in management science, including Mgt.
 327.

-436. Wage and Salary Administration (3)
+436. WAGE AND SALARY ADMINISTRATION (3).
 Managerial problems in the determination of a wage structure that will enable the business firm to procure and maintain an efficient work force.
 Structure and operations of labor markets, determination of the wage level of the firm, job evaluation, wage surveys, and federal and state legislation affecting wages.

-437. Small Business Management (3)

-The problems of small business relative to personnel, control, finance, marketing, management, and administration in manufacturing, distributive, and service firms.
+437. SMALL BUSINESS MANAGEMENT (3).
+The problems of small business relative to personnel, control, finance, marketing, management, and administration in manufacturing, distribution, and service tirms.

-487. Multinational Management Policies (3)

-Consideration will be given to organizational differences, the varying attitudes toward cartelization, concentration, and government ownership of traditionally private-sector business endeavors; the special personnel problems arising in foreign business ventures with particular emphasis on the causes of xenophobia; the management objectives, strategies, the policies of multinational corporations.
+487. MULTINATIONAL BUSINESS MANAGEMENT (3).
+Organizational differences, the varying attitudes toward cartelization, concentration, and government ownership of traditionally private-sector business endeavors: the special personnel problems arising in foreign business ventures with particular emphasis on the causes of xenophobia; the management objectives, strategies, and policies of multinational corporations.
 Emphasis will be given to those companies producing abroad.

+503. INTRODUCTION TO RESEARCH (3).
 To acquaint the student with research which has been completed in the departmental area during recent years.
 The students will become familiar with the methods, techniques, and procedures of research.
 The prospectus for the thesis may be developed in cooperation with the director of the paper.

-505. Principles of Business Organization (3)
+505. PRINCIPLES OF BUSINESS ORGANIZATION (3).
 For graduate students with no previous courses in management principles.
-An introduction to the role of administrator in interaction with his superiors, associates, and staff; theories of leadership organization, planning and controlling, and administrative skill in communications, coordination, and directing.
+An introduction to the role of administrator in interaction with his superiors, associates, and staff; theories of leadership organization, planning and controlling, and administrative skill in communication, coordination, and direction.

-511. Legal Aspects of Business (3)
+511. LEGAL ASPECTS OF BUSINESS (3).
 A general seminar in legal problems affecting business in the areas of contracts, personnel, taxation, property, and government regulation of business.